top of page

 Inter-Dog Playgroup Guidelines

 An adoption requirement is training.
 Training is like team building with you and your dog.
 It improves communication and collaboration with our furry companions.
 Plus, it builds a bond and helps your pup gain confidence.
 Malamutes are a working breed and need a mental outlet -- they love working for treats!
+We highly recommend nose work for Malamutes.
+It is a great way to give them a job and use their nose.

 Fostering is a wonderful alternative too.
 With your help, we can open up space for another Malamute to come to the rescue.